 If believing in a loving God makes you feel good, believe it.
 It could be true.
 If it turns out you’re right, you’ll have backed a winner.
-If believing there is no God, and science is the path to Truth, go with that.
+If believing there is no God, and science is the only path (and is antithetical to God — a position with which I disagree) to Truth, go with that.
 Regardless, you’re making a faith-based choice because there’s no proof God exists or doesn’t exist.

-As for me, I don’t know.
-Really.
-I don’t know and what makes me smarter than you is I know I don’t know.
+Personally, I don’t know.
+But not knowing might make me smarter than most people because I know I don’t know.

 Accepting you know nothing is a big step, so take a deep breath.
 Your next challenge will be how you can cash in on this new knowledge.
-What’s the point in knowing the meaning of life unless you can awe people with your brilliance — and make a few bucks?
+What’s the point unless you can awe people with your brilliance — and make a few bucks?

 You need the right lingo to dazzle your audience.
 Big words (4 or more syllables) used in the right context can showcase your education and intelligence.
 People will make little cooing sounds to show their admiration.

 Note: Make sure you know how to pronounce them.
-Mispronouncing big words will cause unexpected laughter … not good unless you are aiming for a stand-up comedy career.
+Mispronouncing big words will cause laughter which isn’t usually the outcome you were looking for.